New Student Organization Registration Process

 - Existing Groups in Bad Standing

-Basic Components of a Constitution
+Basic Components of a Constitution, for ASG recognized Organizations:

-Note: This outline is merely a guideline to help you write your organization’s constitution.
+This outline is merely a guideline to help you write your organization’s constitution.
 By no means must you use this exact wording or format, but the basic components outlined below must be included.

 Name of Organization